 The 2008 Higher Education Opportunity Act (HEOA) requires that institutions provide a Net Price Calculator (NPC) to estimate what a student's typical out-of-pocket expenses might be if they attended the institution based on data from current attending students.
 Please note that Net Price Calculators are estimates and should not be used for actual awarding, final determination, or final net price information.

 The NPC is only an early estimate of possible assistance and results cannot present a complete picture.
-The best way to determine the college education for you and your goals is to visit campus and speak with counselors from Admissions and the Office of Student Financial Aid & Scholarships.
+The best way to determine the college education for you and your goals is to visit campus and speak with counselors from Admissions and the Office of Financial Aid, Scholarships, & Veterans Services.

 - Cannot describe the overall value of that education to a student's personal and professional goals